 - Daily reading for approximately fifteen minutes.
 Parents are reminded that this can include sharing books and reading to their child.
-This is to encourage children to read for pleasure and to increase their skills base. - Weekly spelling homework.
+This is to encourage children to read for pleasure and to increase their skills base.

+- Weekly spelling homework.

-- Weekly maths homework. - Weekly learning of multiplication tables. - Power Projects. - Homework set in Y2 as a means of helping the children to revise for the National examinations at the end of KS1. - Practical activities such as weighing cooking ingredients, handling real money, telling the time and familiarising children with measures are of great value.
-The school encourages parents to spend free time with their children sharing activities, for example cooking, painting and dressing up. - Talking about or researching a topic at home prior to studying it in school.
-When we ask children to study a topic, or to research a particular subject, we encourage them to use not only the school library but also the local library, as well as the Internet. - Discussing school learning with children at home to consolidate and celebrate achievement. - If weekly homework is not completed: - The first time, a sticker will be placed in the child's homework diary, informing parents that homework has not been done. - The second time, a second sticker will be placed in the child's homework diary, informing parents that homework has not been done. - When homework is missed for a third time in a term, a third sticker will be placed in the child's homework diary and a letter will be sent home inviting parents/carers in to meet with the class teacher and a member of SLT.
-In this meeting, parents/carers will be offered the opportunity for their child to attend the weekly homework club. - The school considers reading to be an essential skill.
-If there is no evidence that pupils are reading at home following this, the school will arrange for pupils to complete daily reading in school until such time as they begin reading at home again.
+- Weekly maths homework.

+- Weekly learning of multiplication tables.

+- Power Projects.

+- Homework set in Y2 as a means of helping the children to revise for the National examinations at the end of KS1.

+- Practical activities such as weighing cooking ingredients, handling real money, telling the time and familiarising children with measures are of great value.
+The school encourages

+parents to spend free time with their children sharing activities, for example cooking, painting and dressing up.

+- Talking about or researching a topic at home prior to studying it in school.
+When we ask children to study a topic, or to research a particular subject, we encourage them to use not only the school library but also the local library, as well as the Internet. - Discussing school learning with children at home to consolidate and celebrate achievement. - If weekly homework is not completed: - The first time, an email will be sent home, informing parents that homework has not been done. - The second time, an email will be sent home, informing parents that homework has not been done. - When homework is missed for a third time in a term, a third email will be sent home and a letter will be posted home inviting parents in to meet with the class teacher and a member of SLT and parents/carers will be offered the opportunity for their child to attend the weekly homework club. - The school considers reading to be an essential skill.
+If there is no evidence that pupils are reading at home children will be invited to a reading club in school.